Children looking out the car window

 Donna J. Smiedt has been a board-certified Family Law Attorney by the Texas Board of Legal Specialization since 1991.
 She has dedicated her career to helping clients with complex family law litigation, including divorce and child custody cases.

-Donna J. Smiedt and the team of legal professionals at our Arlington firm understand how stressful these matters can be.
+Our team of legal professionals understands how stressful these matters can be.
 We strive to reduce that burden and help you achieve a manageable resolution.
-If you are looking to file for child custody please contact our office and speak to a lawyer about your situation.
+If you are looking to file for child custody, please contact us.

 The team at The Family Law Firm of Donna J Smiedt